SjoerdKoop/vicon_control/README.md

 float32 value
 ```

 The name will be the name given to the sensor on the robot. *PlotJuggler* is not able to link names to values.
-The index of the values will coincide with the way sensors are added in the *robot_control* software running on the robot (e.g. first sensor added jhas index 0, second sensor added has index 1, ...).
+The index of the values will coincide with the way sensors are added in the *robot_control* software running on the robot (e.g. first sensor added has index 0, second sensor added has index 1, etc).
+Nevertheless, names might still be useful for other visualization software or robustness in a more advanced vision controller.

 ## ROS: object_update